Artificial plants: History

 In the first half of the 19th century, the Swedish artist Emma Fürstenhoff became internationally renowned in Europe for her artificial flower arrangements of wax in a technique regarded as a novelty in contemporary Europe.
+Wax flower sculptures were popular in the 1840s and 1850s in Britain, with noted sculptors including the London-based Emma Peachey and the Mintorn family.

-In the 20th century, Colefax & Fowler, through Constance Spry, developed and promoted an exquisite, though expensive, method of manufacturing wax-coated faux flowers, which was based upon the Victorian invention of paraffin-coated wax flowers.
+In the 1910s, Beat-Sofi Granqvist studied the manufacture of artificial flowers in Germany.
+After returning to Finland, she founded Finland's first artificial flower factory, next to her apartment at Pieni Roobertinkatu 4-6.

-In course of time feathers were substituted for ribbons, a more delicate material, but one to which it was not so easy to give the requisite shades of color.
+In the course of time feathers were substituted for ribbons, a more delicate material, but one to which it was not so easy to give the requisite shades of color.
 The plumage of the birds of South America was adapted for artificial flowers on account of the brilliancy and permanence of the tints, and the natives of that continent long practised with success the making of feather flowers.
 The London Zoo contains a collection of artificial flowers made out of the feathers of hummingbirds.